All about your coronavirus vaccine card (and what to do if you lose it)

 It is possible, though, that a new supplementary card will be issued for booster shots, so laminating the original would be fine, says William Schaffner, medical director of the National Foundation for Infectious Diseases.
 If you want to avoid modifying the actual card, Ernst suggests laminating a copy.

 If you do choose to laminate, take care to ensure that it’s done correctly and doesn’t damage the card in the process.
-Companies such as Staples and Office Depot and OfficeMax are offering free lamination services for vaccination cards or copies for a limited time.
+Vaccine card holders are also being sold online.

 Will I need my card to get my second shot?

-While it’s recommended to bring your card to your second appointment so it can be updated, don’t panic if you don’t have it with you.
+While it’s recommended that you bring your card to your second appointment so it can be updated, don’t panic if you don’t have it with you.
 “Don’t miss your appointment because you lost your card,” Ernst says.

-Vaccination sites and state health departments are keeping electronic records of coronavirus vaccines that have been administered.
+Vaccination sites and state health departments are keeping electronic records of coronavirus vaccinations that have been administered.
 As long as you have a form of ID, the site should be able to pull up your name in their records and get you vaccinated.

 “There’s a lot of reporting that we’re doing as health-care providers to make sure these records are accurate,” says Kevin Colgan, vice president and chief pharmacy officer at University of Chicago Medicine.
 “Not only is it good that we have a registry with people’s information, but we have a check system in place to make sure all the information is transmitting correctly.”